-Pampa is a Canadian company listed on the Canadian Stock Exchange (CSE: PM).
-Pampa owns a 100% interest in an outstanding 59,000-hectare portfolio of eight projects prospective for copper and copper located along proven mineral belts in Chile, one of the world's top mining jurisdictions.
+Pampa owns a 100% interest in an outstanding 59,000-hectare portfolio of eight projects prospective for copper and gold located along proven mineral belts in Chile, one of the world's top mining jurisdictions.
 The Company has a vision to create value for shareholders and all other stakeholders by making a major copper discovery along the prime mineral belts of Chile, using the best geological and technological methods.

-In addition to exploring its wholly owned portfolio of projects, Pampa will consider business development opportunities, either proactively or reactively, that management believes could be beneficial to Pampa's shareholders and enhance the Company's ability to be party to an economic mineral discovery.
+In addition to exploring its wholly owned portfolio of projects, Pampa will consider business development opportunities, either proactively or reactively, which management believes could be beneficial to Pampa's shareholders and enhance the Company's ability to be party to an economic mineral discovery.